Meowrin/al-guides-temporary/Beginner General Guide.md

   * Bottom left is where you can change your greetings.
   * Bottom right is where you can change your secretary as well as set your main secretary (who gains 1 affection every 300-320 mins).
 You unlock more secretary slots for cosmetics after clearing the specified story maps.
 - **Element 2:** is your quick access side bar.
 You can collect Canteen Oil and Merchant Coins passive generation here without going to the Academy page, check on Commission teams, Tactical Classroom (NOT the Lecture Hall) and your Research Academy.
 One of the places you will check the most in the game.
-- **Element 3:** Your "Beginner Missions" that gives a lot of resources and an SSR ship at the end (all 4 ship is also permanent available, recommendation for the ship is Hood if you don't have a BB/BC or Enterprise if you need a CV, Sandy is nice with retro but not that needed)
+- **Element 3:** Your "Beginner Missions" that gives a lot of resources and an SSR ship at the end (all 4 ship is also permanent available, recommendation for the ship is Hood if you don't have a BB/BC or Enterprise if you need a CV, Sandy is nice with retro but not that needed).
+Also at the bottom right of this mission screen have the research catch up missions that you can do to get EXP cards to fulfill your PR ships exp requirements (and 30 universal BPs to convert).
 - **Element 4:** is your current oil and oil soft cap, this cap is raised by 100 per HQ level.
 You can still gain more oil from buying oil with gems, commission, event/mission rewards or redeeming mails but will **NOT** be able to take oil from the canteen.
 The absolute oil **hard cap is 25,000 oil**.
 You cannot gain oil in any way if you hit this hard cap.
 - **Element 5:** is your current gold and gold soft cap, this cap is raised by 600 per HQ level.
 Same deal as oil, still gain more gold from buying gold with gems, commission, event/mission rewards or redeeming mails but will **NOT** be able to take gold from the merchant.
 The absolute gold **hard cap is 600,000 gold**.
 You cannot gain gold in any way if you hit this hard cap.
 - **Element 6:** is your current gems stock, the premium currency so to speak, you can gain more by buying in the gems shop, some packs, 3 starring story map missions and some lucky urgent commissions (a minimal amount if any).
 Therefore as a F2P player, gems is a luxury and should always go into permanent upgrades instead of consumables.
 Recommended gem expenditure would be the following first before: